Program dates for the next program are July 1 - July 23, 2018

 For HSU Students: ANTH 339 fulfills an upper division biological anthropology core requirement for the anthropology major, and an upper division course for the anthropology minor.
 ANTH 485 fulfills an upper division seminar requirement for anthropology majors and an upper division course for anthropology minors.
 For HSU MA Applied Anth graduate students, this program can fulfill the internship requirement.
 Non-majors and non-HSU students should consult their program advisors for information on how the program might fulfill major requirements.

 - All students (HSU and non-HSU) must sign up for Anth 339 (3 units).
-Students can also enroll in Anth 485 for an additional two units of prep work.
+Students can also enroll in Anth 485 for an additional 3 units of prep work.

 - There are no pre-requisites for these courses or the program, but students must complete an application and be accepted onto the program to attend.